recommendsmart/opigno/modules/contrib/shariff/README.txt

 -- REQUIREMENTS --

-* Shariff Library (at least v1.4.6)
+* Shariff Library (at least v2.0.1)
   https://github.com/heiseonline/shariff

--- INSTALLATION Standard --
+-- INSTALLATION manually --

 1) Download the Drupal shariff module and place it in your modules folder.

 2) Download the library from https://github.com/heiseonline/shariff and place it in the Drupal root libraries folder.
-So the JavaScript and the CSS files should be available under "DRUPAL_ROOT/libraries/shariff/shariff.min.js", "DRUPAL_ROOT/libraries/shariff/shariff.min.css" and "DRUPAL_ROOT/libraries/shariff/shariff.complete.css".
+So the JavaScript and the CSS files should be available under "DRUPAL_ROOT/libraries/shariff/shariff.complete.js", "DRUPAL_ROOT/libraries/shariff/shariff.min.css" and "DRUPAL_ROOT/libraries/shariff/shariff.complete.css".

+When you use the Complete CSS variant, you also need the fontawesome font files (fa-*), that are included in the library.

-You only need the build folder and at least v1.4.6 of the library.
+You only need those files and at least v2.0.1 of the library.

 -- INSTALLATION using Composer --